michp-ai/ML-rapid-text-labeling/index.md

 ### Dataset
 The main dataset used in this project is the [Disaster tweets dataset](https://crisisnlp.qcri.org/humaid_dataset.html#).
 This dataset was pre-approved for the Capstone project and meant that the project could focus on steps 1, 3 and 4 of the Data Science Project lifecycle namely Project Design, Analysis and Modeling and finally deployment and presentation of results.
 Step 2 data collection and cleaning was effectively done by the providers of this dataset.
 In the Milestone projects I spent a lot of time and effort on data collection through automated web-scraping and for this project it was more beneficial to focus on the other areas mentioned which was made possible by the use of a pre-existing dataset.
+Another advantage of this datset is that it actually contains 2 separate types of labels.
+There is an event type which is one of "Earthquake", "Fire", "Flood" or "Hurricane".
+This is the label type used in the web app.
+There is also a class type which classifies the event not so much in terms of the type of disaster but more in terms of the human response.
+The dataset contains fifty-three thousand labeled training examples.

+### How did we think about Speed?
+We thought about speed mainly from the user's point of view.
+We thought about it as the number of labeling actions, and the length of time each labeling action took.
+This meant that we had to use Data Science techniques that ran fast enough that someone using a website would find acceptable.

+### Benchmarking using Existing Labels
+The labeling process is always a trade off between speed and accuracy.
+As a starting point we trained the model on different sized subsets of the training data and used the trained model to predict against the test set provided with the data.
+We then plotted a curve to see the accuracy achieved against the test set with differing amounts of training data.
+We repeated this for three different fast machine learning models available in scikit-learn.

 This classifier is to be used as a baseline of classification performance.
 Two things are investigated:
 - Is it possible to build a reasonable 'good' classifier of these tweets at all